andywang1908/andywang1908.github.io/_posts/2014-05-09-ubuntu-developer.md

 ## some tips:
 1. Launch Terminal by pressing Ctrl+Alt+T
 2. sudo gedit /etc/profile
-2. alt+F2 run a software
+2. alt+F2 run a software.

 ## some service not in develop
 1. [Mysql](#Mysql)